fraterrisus/walkthroughs/bards-tale-1/index.md

 | Helm        | +1   | $50   |
 | Gauntlets   | +1   | $40   |

 Throw in a Staff ($20, 1–8 damage) for a weapon and that's an even $300 per person to get down to AC 4.
-High DX at creation time might help, but if you didn't generate a full $900 you're worse off.
+High DX at creation time will help, but if you didn't generate a full $900 across six characters you're worse off.
+Every point of armor matters here.

-Now, upgrading to Scale Armor (+4) and a Tower Shield (+2) is another $210 per fighter.
-That helps a bunch; I've found there's a pretty big gap between AC 4 and AC 2 in terms of early-game survivability.
-But where are you going to come up with that kind of cash?
+Now, upgrading to Scale Armor (+4) and a Tower Shield (+2) adds another $210 per fighter to the bill.
+I've found there's a pretty big gap between AC 4 and AC 2 in terms of early-game survivability, but where are you going to come up with that kind of cash?
 Well, before you leave the Adventurers' Guild, consider a small cheat: create a few additional throwaway characters, steal their cash, and buy yourself another couple of points of AC.
 No one will miss Mr. A through Mr. F when you delete them and you'll have a more comfortable start to the game.
+In fact, you can do this any time you get desperate, but I will say that it's definitely possible to survive without doing it at all.

 Okay, now you're ready to leave the guild hall.
 First order of business is to learn your way around.
 Check out the [map of Skara Brae](svg/skara-brae.svg) and find the nearby points of interest: